beatriangu/ft_linear_regression/README.md

 Please enter Kilometrage: 50000
 Estimated price for 50000 kms: 7393 €
 Is it what you expected? (yes/no): no
-Sorry to hear that.
-I'll have to try to adjust my algorithm a little more.
+Sorry to hear that.I'll have to try to adjust my algorithm a little more.
 </code>
 </pre>